Amazon's server-to-server header bidding wrapper solution.

 An initialism for Below The Fold, BTF is a term derived from newspaper print advertising, this means that an ad is placed on a website below the scroll line as the page is viewed before any scrolling occurs; out of view before scrolling.

 Memory used to temporarily store the most frequently requested content/files/pages in order to speed its delivery to the user.
-Caches can be local (i.e. on a browser) or on a network.
+Caches can be local (that is, on a browser) or on a network.
 In the case of local cache, most computers have both memory (RAM), and disk (hard drive) cache.

 Click fraud is a type of internet crime that occurs in pay-per-click advertising when a person, automated script, or computer program imitates a legitimate user of a web browser clicking on an ad, for the purpose of generating a charge per click without having actual interest in the target of the ad's link.
 Click fraud is the subject of some controversy and increasing litigation due to the advertising networks being a key beneficiary of the fraud.